jtonneyck/project-3-setup-api/README.md

 mongodb_connection_string=mongodb://localhost/ironhack
 ````

 Does it still work?
 Good!
-Commit your changes, create an heroko dyno with the heroku cli and push to heroku.
+Commit your changes, create a heroko dyno with the heroku cli and push to heroku.
 These step are the same as in module 2.
-Wait with adding the .env variables in heroku after you deployed your client as well.
+Wait with adding the .env variables in heroku after you deployed your client (REACT) as well.